thycotic/cm-docs/release-notes/rn-1.4.1.md

 * Users can now drag and drop tabs to reorder and organize them.
 Users can also undock a tab from the main Connection Manager window.
 The undocked tab becomes a standalone window that users can move to a different monitor, or re-dock next to the other tabs in the main Connection Manager window.

+* Users can now open an RDP session in full screen mode on a second monitor.

 * Users can now reorganize Local Connections by dragging and dropping folders.

 * Users can now duplicate an existing connection using copy/paste, then rename it or save it in a different folder.

 * Users can now edit Local RDP or SSH connections in bulk.

-* An Admin flag/switch now supports remote connections to an RDS server.
+* Added Run as Admin support for RDP sessions.

 * A new “Shared with me” section in the navigation lists all secrets/sessions shared with you from a Secret Server connection.

 * When a session is connecting using a proxy, the remote host name appears on the session tab at the top of the screen.

-* Users can now use a microphone on a local RDP session.
+* Users can now enable the microphone option on an RDP connection (not the same as session recording)

 * Devolutions import now provides improved error message handling.

-* Users can now use custom proxy launchers in Connection Manager.

 * Users can now see the Secret name on the Select Launcher dialog.